Profit / Loss – Case Interview Framework Clarification

 Financial accounting (what you need to show to wall street) counts costs for goods produced but not yet sold, as "inventory" which is technically an asset because it has some unrealized worth.

-If you had some reason to suggest a hypothesis that the scenario you describe is happening during a case interview, you would want to ditch the profit framework breakdown I've used in my handout and used a different type of break down such as:
+If you had some reason to suggest a hypothesis that the scenario you describe is happening during a case interview, you would want to ditch the profit framework breakdown I’ve used in my handout and use a different type of break down such as:

 cost = overhead cost + total production cost